New England is all about charming ski towns and classic ski mountains. There

 Seaboard, Mount Washington, skiing Bretton Woods

-gorgeous and gracious.
+the biggest vertical in New Hampshire and the only aerial Tram.
 The Village of Jackson is picture postcard perfect, and

 staying at The Wentworth is elegant and